trex111/raspberrypi-weather/README.md

 		--disable-infobars \
 		--display=:0 \
 -----------------------------------------------------------------------------------
+Then runs chromium with *all* of the flags.
+Set https://yourfancywebsite.com to the website which you want to display.
 The full scale version of the .xinitrc file is given in the file .xinitrc.

 	sudo chmod +x /home/pi/.xinitrc

-It disables the cursor and screensaver.
-Then runs chromium with *all* of the flags.
-Set https://yourfancywebsite.com to the website which you want to display.

 You may also want to uncomment disable_overscan=1 in /boot/config.txt so that the pi boots up using the full display.